carlbuchmann/ansible/network-lab/README.md

 # Network-Lab
 # !
 Work Under Development !

-This repository contains Ansible scripts I'm developing in a lab environment using Cisco VIRL to fully automate an enterprise network WAN and LAN infrastructure.
+This repository contains Ansible scripts I'm developing in a lab environment using Cisco VIRL to fully automate an enterprise network infrastructure.

 * Current focus of the project is to automate the WAN topology based on Cisco's iWAN CVDs (published April 2017)
   * For current project update: https://github.com/carlbuchmann/ansible/projects/1